CPScript/remote-terminal/README.md

 # src/bomb.py
 (this is an example on how you can make a "remote bomb" out of this script lol)

-* this will destroy a pc(not literaly) if executed properly
+* this will destroy a pc(not literaly) if executed properly, please be responsible!

 ---